Google Pixel 10 vs. Pixel 8: Is it time to upgrade?

 Google Pixel 10 vs. Pixel 8: Which should you buy?

-Google spent the last two years making the base-model Pixel premium, and that shows when we speculatively compare the Pixel 10 to the Pixel 8.
+Google spent the last two years making the base-model Pixel premium, and that shows when we compare the Pixel 10 to the Pixel 8.
 Some might prefer the rectangular design of the Pixel 10 and its oval-shaped camera housing.
-From a hardware point of view, the Tensor G5 chipset and telephoto lens would be major upgrades over the Pixel 8.
+From a hardware point of view, the Tensor G5 chipset and telephoto lens are major upgrades over the Pixel 8.

 Conversely, fans of Pixel's old pebble-shaped designs might actually appreciate the familiar Pixel 8 form factor.
-It's lighter than the new model is tipped to be, and not by an insignificant margin.
+It's lighter than the new model, and not by an insignificant margin.
 While the Pixel 8 doesn't have a telephoto lens, it does have a larger main camera sensor.
 It also comes with five more years of full Android OS upgrades.

 Put simply, there are just as many reasons to upgrade to the Pixel 10 as there are to stick with the Pixel 8.
 Unless you get a great trade-in deal, it's probably worth squeezing at least another year out of your current phone.